Hollingwood: Description

-Hollingwood and Barrow Hill were built in c.1900 when the Staveley Coal and Iron Company formed and built homes there for the workers.
+Hollingwood and Barrow Hill were built in c.1900 when the Staveley Coal and Iron Company was formed and built homes there for the workers.
 It is alleged that Hollingwood was the first village in the country to have hot running water via a ring main from a central boiler house in the village.
 This boiler house was shut down in the very early 1980s when gas and electric boilers became readily available.

 It is surrounded by Brimington (where the population is included), Barrow Hill, and Inkersall.
 Between Barrow Hill and Hollingwood runs the Chesterfield Canal which is currently being regenerated by the Chesterfield Canal Trust.
 The canal house at Hollingwood has been renovated as a visitor centre and a very popular cafe, as well as being the headquarters of the Trust.
 The remains of the entrance to the Hollingwood Common Canal, originally a navigable adit, can still be seen close to the village.

-Between Hollingwood and Inkersall is Ringwood Park, this houses a fishing lake, BMX bike track and a small play park.
-At the top of the park is Ringwood Hall which was built by the Markham family for the management of Staveley Works.
-During the early eighties when the works started declining and management numbers fell it was opened up to lesser ranked workers to keep money coming in.
-However membership was strictly by committee only and members had to be approved.
+Between Hollingwood and Inkersall is Ringwood Park, which houses a fishing lake, a BMX bike track and a small play park.
+At the top of the park is Ringwood Hall, built for the management of Staveley Works.
 It is now open for wedding functions and has a number of rooms for rent.
 It also has a gym and pool which can be used by the public.

-It has a pub called the Hollingwood formerly known as the Hollingwood Hotel, this has a bowling green located at the rear of the pub.
-The BRSA club on Station Road is now in a state of ruin, more commonly known as the 'Railway Club' this closed in 2015.
-It did have another club called the 'Trough Lees', formerly known as the Lees Buildings, but this has now been demolished and at the moment the land lies in ruin.
-On the same road as the 'Trough Lees' is a working farm currently still in operation.
-It also houses a 'tack' shop which sells horse, dog, cat and bird food and supplies.
-Farm produce can be bought from the farm as well such as eggs, potatoes and other implements.
-Also local residents who have horses keep them there.